ZionHopkins/VPN-Lab/README.md

 # VPN-Lab
 Summary
-A walkthrough of creating and using a VPN in an Azure environment.
+A walkthrough of creating and using a VPN in an Azure environment using Azure VMs.

 <p>
 <img src="https://i.imgur.com/MErgN1u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>